donecollectively/stellar-contracts/temp/stellar-contracts.api.md

 // Warnings were encountered during analysis:
 //
-// src/DefaultCapo.ts:71:5 - (ae-forgotten-export) The symbol "AuthorityPolicy" needs to be exported by the entry point index.d.ts
-// src/DefaultCapo.ts:227:9 - (ae-forgotten-export) The symbol "RoleInfo" needs to be exported by the entry point index.d.ts
-// src/DefaultCapo.ts:229:17 - (ae-forgotten-export) The symbol "AnyAddressAuthorityPolicy" needs to be exported by the entry point index.d.ts
+// src/DefaultCapo.ts:266:3 - (ae-forgotten-export) The symbol "MultisigAuthorityPolicy" needs to be exported by the entry point index.d.ts
-// src/DefaultCapo.ts:234:3 - (ae-forgotten-export) The symbol "MultisigAuthorityPolicy" needs to be exported by the entry point index.d.ts
+// src/delegation/RolesAndDelegates.ts:248:5 - (ae-forgotten-export) The symbol "ConfigFor" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)